-Two years before Destiny dropped into orbit, we had Planetside 2.
-It’s an epic, all-out first-person battle so unbelievable, you’ll have to pinch yourself every time you load it up to remind yourself it’s completely free.
-There are in-game purchases, sure, but you can still dive into the biggest battlefield in gaming and be useful with the default equipment.
+Two years prior to Destiny, we had Planetside 2, an all-out, epic first-person battle that’s so unbelievable, you’ll want to pinch yourself each time you boot it up just to remind yourself that a game this incredible is completely free.
+There are in-game purchases, naturally.
+However, you can still dive into the largest battlefield in gaming and still have a remarkable time with your starter equipment.

 4. Path of Exile

-Path of Exile is a free dungeon crawler in the style of Diablo III, and it’s a bit different than most free games out there.
+Path of Exile is a free dungeon crawler that might remind you of Diablo III, and it’s rather different than most of the best free games available in 2020.
 It’s not just about fragging real-life people until they scream at you in shrill pubescent tones through their Skype headsets.

-Instead, even basic loot can be useful because there's always an opportunity to enhance even the simplest weapon with magic.
-If you got tired of the grind of Diablo III, it's a good one to check out.
+Even basic loot can be of use since there's always the possibility to enhance even the simplest weapon with magic.
+If you’re bored with the grind of Diablo III, it's a good one to check out.

 Best free PC games: 5 - 6

 5. League of Legends